Title: Associate Professor

 Curriculum Vitae: CV

-G. Pat Wilson, Ph.D. was appointed as the Interim Dean of the USFSM College of Education in the Summer of 2014.
-Previously, as Faculty Coordinator of Assessment of the College of Education (COE), Pat guided the successful application to Florida Department of Education for approval of USFSM’s educator preparation programs, approval of the COE as a candidate for National (NCATE) accreditation, and the development of an assessment system that supports the programs of the COE.
+G. Pat Wilson, Ph.D. was previously appointed as the Interim Director of the USFSM School of Education from 2014 to 2016 and is currently an Associate Professor of the School of Education.
+Previously, as Faculty Coordinator of Assessment of the School of Education (SOE), Pat guided the successful application to Florida Department of Education for approval of USFSM’s educator preparation programs, approval of the SOE as a candidate for National (NCATE) accreditation, and the development of an assessment system that supports the programs of the SOE.
 She teaches graduate and undergraduate courses in literacy and instruction.
 Her research is in reading and composing processes; how children navigate and use symbol systems in print and multi-modal text (books, Internet, drawings, gesture) to build understanding of their social worlds.
 She has held various roles in education (special education teacher, reading specialist, elementary grade teacher, and district administrator) and has authored/coauthored articles published in The Kappan, Language Arts, English Education, Journal of Early Childhood Teacher Education, Literacy Teaching and Learning, Reading Teacher, and the Journal of Literacy Research, as well as coauthored chapters in edited books.

 Arya, P., Wilson, G.P., & Martens, P. (2009).
 We-e-el-l or We'll: Children negotiating orthographic features of A Letter to Amy.
 The Reading Teacher, 63(3), pp. 224-234